o3de/o3de.org/content/docs/user-guide/packaging/windows-release-builds.md

 - Set up O3DE on your computer.
 For help, refer to [Set up Open 3D Engine](\docs\welcome-guide\setup\_index.md).

-- An O3DE project that contains at least one level.
+- Created an O3DE project that contains at least one level.
 You may need to resolve any errors in your project in order to create a release build.

-- A Visual Studio project for your O3DE project.
+- Generated a Visual Studio project for your O3DE project.
 For help, refer to [Create a Visual Studio project](/docs/welcome-guide/create/creating-projects-using-cli/#create-a-visual-studio-project).

 This tutorial uses the following project name and directory in the examples.